Crawford Creek Regional Park.

 Every purpose-ecosystem is focused on a singular goal.
 Not "awareness" or "engagement."
 A specific, measurable commitment:

-- hire three senior engineers
+- hire a senior engineer

-- increase festival merchandise revenue by 30%
+- increase festival merchandise revenue.

-- reduce workplace accidents to zero.
+- reduce workplace accidents.

 The singular focus is what makes the ecosystem coherent.
-Diffuse systems produce diffuse results.

 03

 Who is the person making this decision?
 What are they already trying to accomplish?
 What questions do they ask before they commit?
 What friction stands between them and the decision?
 We map the decision from the person's perspective, not the organization's pipeline, and design every touchpoint to reduce friction and increase agency.
-People who feel empowered commit.
-People who feel targeted resist.

 04

 Every meaningful change has stakeholders who believe they will lose if you succeed.
 These people don't disappear when you ignore them.
 They become friction, opposition, or silent saboteurs.
-Identifying them early is a structural requirement, not a political courtesy.

 Conventional approaches marginalize these stakeholders or argue past them.
 Purpose-Ecosystem™ Design does something different: it treats perceived loss as a design problem.
 If someone believes they lose when you win, the system isn't finished yet.